University campus in Wisconsin

 retail-tech

-Cybersecurity Transfer Pathways in Wisconsin
+Transfer Pathways for Cybersecurity Degrees in Wisconsin

 State Transfer System

 Wisconsin offers an exceptionally well-structured transfer system for students pursuing cybersecurity degrees.
 The Universal Credit Transfer Agreement (UCTA) guarantees that general education credits earned at any UW System institution or participating technical college transfer seamlessly to other UW System universities.
-This means students can begin their cybersecurity journey at an affordable two-year technical college—such as Fox Valley Technical College (55 completions), Gateway Technical College (47 completions), or Northeast Wisconsin Technical College (44 completions)—and transfer credits directly toward a bachelor's degree (University of Wisconsin System).
+This means students can begin their cybersecurity journey at an affordable two-year technical college, such as Fox Valley Technical College (55 completions), Gateway Technical College (47 completions), or Northeast Wisconsin Technical College (44 completions), and transfer credits directly toward a bachelor's degree (University of Wisconsin System).

 How Transfers Work